jnooree/jekyll-deploy-action/README.md

 **💡 Tip:** The `gh-pages` branch is only for the site static files and the `master` branch is for source code.

 ## 🌱 Credits

 - [Jekyll](https://github.com/jekyll/jekyll) - A blog-aware static site generator in Ruby.
 - [actions/checkout](https://github.com/actions/checkout) - Action for checking out a repo.
 - [actions/cache](https://github.com/actions/cache) - Cache dependencies and build outputs in GitHub Actions.

+This is a fork of [jeffreytse/jekyll-deploy-action](https://github.com/jeffreytse/jekyll-deploy-action).

 ## ✍️ Contributing

-Issues and Pull Requests are greatly appreciated.
+Pull Requests are greatly appreciated.
 If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.

-You can start by [opening an issue](https://github.com/jeffreytse/jekyll-deploy-action/issues/new) describing the problem that you're looking to resolve and we'll go from there.

 ## 🌈 License

-This software is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php) © JeffreyTse.
+This software is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).